 - A weak cervix may open when the fetus becomes heavier

-- Irregularly shaped uteri leaves little space for the fetus to grow
+- Irregularly shaped uteri leave little space for the fetus to grow

-- Molar Pregnancy wherein the tissue that normally becomes a fetus, instead it becomes an abnormal growth
+- Molar Pregnancy, wherein the tissue that normally becomes a fetus becomes an abnormal growth

 Is depression normal after a miscarriage?

 Though some women may recover faster than others, the experience still brings a lot of emotional and physical stress on a person.
 The loss of a child will always bring feelings of sadness and grief.

 These may manifest in everyday life through the following examples:

 - Too much or too little sleep

 - Loss of or less interest in intimacy

 What happens to the womb after a miscarriage?

 In some cases, the womb will empty itself naturally.
 In other cases, though, some tissue may be left, so the doctor may recommend a small operation called Dilation and Curettage (D&C) to remove the remaining tissue